TypiCal25/Knowledge/Hackathons/EthIndia/Zero Knowledge/Circom.md

 - A signal is immutable
 ## Variables
 There are also variables in the programming language of Circom.
 These hold non-signal data and can be defined as var.
+# Templates
+- This is like an object which can be used to generate circuit objects.
+- Assigning a value to an input signal inside the same template is wrong.
+-